Free Shipping on retail orders over $100, use code FREESHIPPING100

 Sourdough Brioche by Cati Molnar

-This lovely Sourdough Brioche was made by Pastry Chef Cati Molnar of Robert et Fils, a neighborhood restaurant in Chicago.
-Yield: 2 Sourdough Brioche Loaves
+This lovely Sourdough Brioche was made by Pastry Chef Cati Molnar.
+She made it while working as the pastry chef and baker at a neighborhood restaurant in Chicago.

 Ingredients